shaziya5416/TA-AC-BACKEND-mongodb-basics-TMaaaa/block-BMaaae/index.md

 Write code to:-

-- create a database named `sports`.
+- create a database named `sports`.  //done
-- list all databases present in local mongod server.
+- list all databases present in local mongod server.//done
-- create 3 collections named `cricket`, `football`, `TT` in sports databse.
+- create 3 collections named `cricket`, `football`, `TT` in sports databse.//done
 - add multiple players in those collections which should have fields like `name`, `age` and `email` and `bid_price`.
-- list all collections in sports database.
+- list all collections in sports database.//done
-- rename `TT` collection to `tennis`.
+- rename `TT` collection to `tennis`.//done
-- create a capped collection called `khokho` which should have max 3 documents.
-  Try inserting more than 3 and see what happens?
+- create a capped collection called `khokho` which should have max 3 documents.//done Try inserting more than 3 and see what happens?//done
-- check whether a collection is capped or not?
+- check whether a collection is capped or not?//done
-- drop all documents from `football` collection.
+- drop all documents from `football` collection.//done
-- delete cricket collection completely.
+- delete cricket collection completely.//done
-- delete sports database.
+- delete sports database.//done
-- check which database you are connected to ?
+- check which database you are connected to ?//done
-- connect to test database
+- connect to test database//done